-A beginning course in electricity, this course covers basic electric circuit theory; the nature of electricity, resistance, current and voltage.
-Direct current, alternating current, Ohm's law, series circuits, parallel circuits, as well as energy and power relationships are covered in detail.
-This course also covers D-C circuit analysis techniques including mesh and nodal analysis, and network theorems such as Norton's, Thevenin's, and maximum power transfer.
-Vector algebra and phasors are introduced and used in analysis of A-C circuits.
-The reaction of capacitors and inductors when D-C and A-C voltages are applied are discussed as well as an introduction to various circuit analysis techniques.
+A beginning course in electricity, this course covers basic electric circuit theory, the nature of electricity, resistance, current and voltage.
+Detailed coverage of topics includes direct current, alternating current, Ohm's law, series circuits and parallel circuits as well as energy and power relationships.
+This course also covers dc circuit analysis techniques including mesh and nodal analysis, and network theorems such as Norton's, Thevenin's and maximum power transfer.
+The transient response of capacitors and inductors are discussed when a dc voltage is applied using the various circuit and analysis techniques.
+Additional topics include the discussion of alternating waveform characteristics and analysis of sinusoidal alternating waveforms.
 Laboratory experiments are designed to reinforce the classroom work.
-(Corequisite MT 133; or permission of the instructor)
+(Corequisite: MT 133 and EL 115 or permission of the Department Head of Electronic Engineering Technology)